Fairyhouse Winter Festival Listed Handicap Chase Preview, Tips, Runners & Trends (Winter Festival)

 Fairyhouse Winter Festival Listed Handicap Chase Trend Analysis

-✅ The trend factor which had produced 10+ winners and shows the best LSP, an LSP of +63.50 is when runners had 0 career places with the jockey.
+✅ The trend factor, which has produced 10+ winners and shows the best LSP, an LSP of +63.50, is when runners had 0 career places with the jockey.

-The course which has produced the most winners of the Fairyhouse Winter Festival Listed Handicap Chase is Punchestown, there has been a total number of 5 winners of this race who ran at Punchestown last time out.
-The next best courses which have produced the second most winners are Navan, Galway and Naas, there has been a total number of 3 winners from each of those courses.
+The course which has produced the most winners of the Fairyhouse Winter Festival Listed Handicap Chase is Punchestown; there have been a total of 5 winners of this race who ran at Punchestown last time out.
+The next best courses, which have produced the second most winners, are Navan, Galway and Naas; there have been a total of 3 winners from each of those courses.

-The race is open to both sexes with the Male runners having produced a total of 19 winners from a total of 230 runners whilst the Female runners have produced 1 winner from a total of 15 runners.
+The race is open to both sexes, with male runners having produced a total of 19 winners from a total of 230 runners, while female runners have produced 1 winner from a total of 15 runners.

 Looking over the past renewals, these are the stallions whose offspring have produced multiple winners of the Fairyhouse Winter Festival Listed Handicap Chase: